 NOTE: This protocol is for mindful review by an experienced therapist.
-It is not intended to be used for learning without the hands-on training of a professional instructor.
-One should not attempt this without the necessary expertise to understand contraindications.
-It is important to use proper technique so that the treatment is safe and effective.
+It is intended for learning with the hands-on training of a professional instructor.
+One should only do this with the necessary expertise to understand contraindications.
+Proper techniques are essential for safe and effective treatment.

 These routines are intended for mindful review by bodywork professionals and are not appropriate as self-care for non-professionals.
 Self-injury could occur.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 This video is a brief overview of the Integrative Bodywork Model.
 It explores the difference between integrated and integrated approaches.
 Additionally., it walks through an example.

 We want your feedback!
 We are in the process of creating a format for individual muscles.

 Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
 He has written materials and instructed classes since the mid-90s.
 This includes anatomy, trigger points, cranial, and neuromuscular.

 *This site is undergoing significant changes.
 We are reformatting and expanding the posts to make them easier to read.
 The result will also be more accessible and include more patterns with better self-care.
 Meanwhile, there may be formatting, content presentation, and readability inconsistencies.
 Until we get older posts updated, please excuse our mess.